dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

 up with jumpers, the 2022 NRF lab has some discussion on [how to do this](https://github.com/dddrrreee/cs140e-22win/tree/main/labs/17-nrf24l01p).

+Before you start:
+  - Plug in the NRF boards.
+  - The code is currently setup so that all the tests *should* pass if you just run `make check`.
+  - If it fails, look at why.

+    If the configuration failed (e.g., the "0" tests): the problem could be that you plugged the boards in wrong (see the photo).
+    Or you could have a defective NRF or parthiv board --- you'll have to swap things out to narrow down.

+    If you get a smattering of packet losses, this is likely just interference.
+Try rerunning the tests.
+If it gets too bad, we'll need to change addresses --- if you do look at the above note on how to redo the tests.

 #### The code

+Common methods you'll use:
+  - `nrf_dump` (`nrf-hw-support.c`) will dump the current NRF
+    configuration.
+Good to do whenever things go awry.
+  - `nrf_get8`, `nrf_getn`: get a single byte, get N bytes from NRF using spi.
+  - `nrf_put8`, `nrf_put8_chk`, and `nrf_putn`: write a single
+    byte, write and check a single byte, write N bytes using SPI.
+  - `nrf_assert` and `nrf_opt_assert` (`nrf.h`): macros to check
+    a boolean.
+If check fails will dump the NRF configuration and panic.
+    `nrf_opt_assert` can be easily disabled by setting a flag for speed tests.

 What you will change:
   - `nrf-driver.c`: all the code you write will be in here.